-Mr. Cunningham joined the Board in August 2017.
-Mr. Cunningham is the Tucker Professor at The George Washington University.
-He has served on numerous public and private boards.
-He is a Trustee of the Museum of American Finance and a member of the Dean's Council of Lerner College of Business of the University of Delaware.
+Mr. Cunningham is the Founder of the Quality Shareholders Group, Special Counsel of Mayer Brown LLP, and Professor Emeritus at George Washington University.
+He has served on numerous public and private boards, including currently as a director of Kelly Partners Group Holdings (Australian Stock Exchange) and Markel Group (New York Stock Exchange).
+He is a Trustee of the Museum of American Finance; on the Advisory Board of the Ben Graham Centre for Value Investing, Ivey Business School, University of Western Ontario; and a member of the Dean's Council of Lerner College of Business of the University of Delaware.
 Previous positions include practicing corporate law with Cravath, Swaine & Moore; Academic Dean of Boston College Law School; and Director of the Heyman Center on Corporate Governance at Cardozo Law School.
+In 2018, he received the B. Kenneth West Lifetime Achievement Award from the National Association of Corporate Directors (NACD).
 Prof. Cunningham holds a bachelor's degree in economics (with honors) from the University of Delaware and a juris doctor (law) degree from Cardozo (magna cum laude).

-Mark Leonard - President and Chairman of the Board
+Mark Leonard - President